jogoodma/homology-explorer/docs/draft_report.md

 ![18w network before filtering by score](./images/18w_pre_filtered_network.png)
 ![18w network after filtering by score](./images/18w_post_filtered_network.png)
 **Figure XX A and B** - Gene homology network of 18w in *D. melanogaster*.
 Figure XXA displays a complex network with many interconnections.
-Figure XXB displays the same network, but with all homology scores of less than 4 removed.
+Figure XXB displays the same network, but with homology scores of less than 4 removed.

 # Discussion